 While some churches have a stewardship campaign every year, Faith Church has a Generosity Campaign, during which we celebrate what we have and what we are able to give.
 Your generosity to Faith Church is a critical part of helping us to live into our vision of being a beacon of Christ's love, hope, and grace in the community.

 Thank you for your generosity to the ministries of Faith Church for the new July 2021–June 2022 program year!
-Below you can find links to all of the documents and resources you may need to help you make decisions about your level and method of giving.
+The Generosity season is over, but you can still pledge a portion of your income to Faith Church, using the materials below.

 Downloadable Pledge Card (PDF)